eightytwo/ava/README.md

 ## Technology

-The initial version of Audio Visual Arcade was created using Python and the Google Application Engine.
+The initial version of Audio Visual Arcade was created using Python and the Google App Engine.
 The second (and current) version was rewritten using Ruby on Rails.